VirtualLime/C-BasicProblems/README.md

 #Problem 3:

-Complete the method/function so that it converts dash/underscore delimited words into camel casing.
-The first word within the output should be capitalized only if the original word was capitalized (known as Upper Camel Case, also often referred to as Pascal case).
-The next words should be always capitalized.

-Examples
-"the-stealth-warrior" gets converted to "theStealthWarrior"

-"The_Stealth_Warrior" gets converted to "TheStealthWarrior"

-"The_Stealth-Warrior" gets converted to "TheStealthWarrior"

-#Problem 4:

 A Narcissistic Number (or Armstrong Number) is a positive number which is the sum of its own digits, each raised to the power of the number of digits in a given base.
 In this Kata, we will restrict ourselves to decimal (base 10).

 For example, take 153 (3 digits), which is narcissistic: